hugocdsilva/Jogo-do-Numero-Secreto/README.md

 ## Secret Number Game- Alura
-I'm developin this game on the Alura course.
+I'm developing this game on the Alura course.
 <br /><br />
 🔗 You can access it at this link: https://hugocdsilva.github.io/Jogo-do-Numero-Secreto/
 <br /><br />